nilswilde/nilswilde.github.io/index.md

 {% include section.html %}

-## Highlights
+## Learn more about our group!

 {% capture text %}
-Learn more about our research group!
+Explore the different research projects at LISARt.

 {%
   include button.html